 Notes and Sources: NA= Not Applicable.
 Numbers may not add due to rounding.
-Year-by-year totals may not be consistent due to problems with DOD data.
+Year-by-year totals may not be consistent due to discrepancies and gaps in DOD data.

 a.
 Range shows amounts with and without the \$7.1B in DOD's regular FY2003 appropriations (P.L.
 107-48) that may or may have been spent for war and GWOT.
 CRS calculations based on public laws and transferred funds listed in Table A1 in the appendix.